New

 What is API7 Enterprise?

 API7 Enterprise is API7.ai’s commercial gateway built on Apache APISIX.
-It keeps APISIX’s etcd-based data plane and adds a governed control plane, developer portal, compliance attestations, and SLA support.
+It combines stateless data planes with a governed, relational-database-backed control plane.
+DP Manager exposes gateway configuration to those data planes through an etcd v3-compatible API.
+API7 Enterprise also adds a developer portal, compliance attestations, and SLA support.

 API7 Enterprise is API7.ai’s commercial API gateway and full API-lifecycle platform built on Apache APISIX.
-It keeps APISIX’s etcd-based, NGINX/OpenResty data plane (~18,000 QPS per core at 0.2 ms) and adds a governed control plane — console RBAC, gateway groups, audit logging, a developer portal, and compliance attestations — with commercial SLA support.
+It runs stateless NGINX/OpenResty data planes and a governed control plane backed by PostgreSQL by default.
+DP Manager exposes gateway configuration to those data planes through an etcd v3-compatible API.
+It adds console RBAC, gateway groups, audit logging, a developer portal, compliance attestations, and commercial SLA support.

 Core